3 Weeks in Turkey Itinerary

 DISCLAIMER: This post might have links to travel services and products that we enjoy.
 We might make a commission from it at no extra cost to you.

-Turkey is a haven for archaeological and historical enthusiasts as it has been through a lot of empires and civilizations.
+Turkey is a haven for archaeological and historical enthusiasts as it has been through many empires and civilizations.
 Foodies will also thrive in this country as every region has a unique kitchen culture.
-Turkey is often called the meeting point between east and west.
+Turkey is often called the meeting point between East and West.

-In this itinerary of 3 weeks in Turkey, you’ll see how you can spend 20 days here and cover all the must-see places of the country.
-This will help you visualise what a fun and educational vacation Turkey has to offer.
+In this itinerary of 3 weeks in Turkey, you’ll see how you can spend 20 days here and cover all the country’s must-see places.
+This will help you visualise what a fun and educational vacation Turkey offers.

 RELATED POSTS: 3 weeks in Europe on a budget and 3 weeks in Israel, Jordan, and Palestine